 My friend’s mom got breast cancer a few years ago, and she lived, thank god.
 But nobody at any point in time ever blamed her for developing cancer.

 It wasn’t her fault for developing cancer.

-All of us know that breast cancer is something that many people have suffered from, and that getting it had nothing to do with individual responsibility.
+All of us know that breast cancer is something that many people suffer from, and that getting it had nothing to do with individual responsibility.

 So as we continue to look at eating disorder statistics, I’d like you to have a compassionate mindset.
 There are sooo many people struggling and it’s not their fault!

-(I know, some of you will say that Binge Eating might seem like it’s the person’s fault, unlike cancer, but that’s not the right way of viewing eating disorders.
-If you’re curious why, read my other article here about Binge Eating Disorder.)
+(I know, some of you will say that Binge Eating might seem like it’s the person’s fault, unlike cancer, but that’s not the right way of viewing eating disorders.)

 If you don’t have time to read the article, no problem.
 I’ll give you the short story here: